Iliopsoas and movement

 Iliopsoas and movement quality

-The iliopsoas affects not just the movements that we do - flexion, extension, etc. - but just as importantly, it affects the quality of our movement.
+The iliopsoas affects not just the movement that we do—flexion, extension, etc.—but just as importantly, it affects the quality of our movement.
 It directly impacts the grace and lightness of our movement because of its relationship to our center of gravity.
 Iliopsoas is one of our primary muscular controls over our center of gravity.
 It both crosses over and lays on either side of our center of gravity, which is located near the top of our sacrum.
 Because of its location across our center of gravity, it affects our sense of balance and our sense of being able to move with ease through space.

 Iliopsoas and the core

 Because of its location and the number of joints it crosses, iliopsoas is a key part of movement from what is often called “the core”.
 Definitions of which muscles and structures are included in the core vary, but iliopsoas is a central part.
-We often have an idea, from watching dancers or gymnasts perhaps, that moving from “the core” is an ideal.
+We often have an idea, from watching dancers, gymnasts, or accomplished yoga practitioners perhaps, that moving from “the core” is an ideal.
 And, in fact, it does make sense to use our body’s muscular effort to move in a way that is to our own biomechanical advantage.

 But how does that work?
 What would it feel like to initiate movement from iliopsoas?